ventz/pgsvr/README.md

 via SSH from the git server to the puppet server

 ####Partial Solution:
-use r10k.
-You push your code to your git server, and the r10k module on on your puppet master grabs it every X minutes (20 by default, but you can configure it down to 1).
+Use r10k.
+You push your code to your git server, and the r10k module on on your puppet master grabs it every X minutes (20 by default, but you can configure cron down to 1).

 Still, that's NOT good enough!
 Can you imagine having to tell people to wait a whole minute!

 ####Solution: PGSVR
-you set it up on your puppet server, and you configure github (or any git server) to have a post-receive hook that simply signals your puppet server.
-This will initialize a r10k run.
+You set it up on your puppet server, and you configure github (or any git server) to have a post-receive hook that simply signals your puppet server.
+This will initialize a r10k run (or anything else).
 Simple huh?
 Yep - simple but effective.